carlosgsouza/grails-karma/README.md

 There are only a few items, followed by a <code>// can't touch this</code> comment, which the plugin relies on and should be left alone.

 *Don't worry aobut setting <code>autoWatch</code>. grails-karma will override this option so tests are executed only once during the Grails build.*

+## About this project
+This is just the first version of this plugin.
+If you have any problems, suggestions or complaints, please drop us an e-mail or raise an issue in the grails-karma github page.
+We are couting on your feedback to make this plugin better!